openhab/openhab-addons/bundles/org.openhab.binding.nikohomecontrol/README.md

 ## Limitations

-The binding has been tested with a Niko Home Control I IP-interface (550-00508) and the Niko Home Control Connected Controller (550-00003) for Niko Home Control I and Niko Home Control II.
+The binding has been tested with a Niko Home Control I IP-interface (550-00508) and the Niko Home Control Connected Controller (550-00003) for Niko Home Control I and II, and the Niko Home Control Wireless Smart Hub for Niko Home Control II.

 The action events implemented are limited to onOff, dimmer, allOff, scenes, PIR and rollershutter or blinds.
 Other actions have not been implemented.